 It will be harder to make a transition to CI and the hybrid life/ES version, from which we start, will be seriously competing with it.
 In ssf it comes down to your gear, generally speaking - to preferred playstyle.

 I decided to stick with the CI version for now, but I'll probably cover the life/ES version in more details in the future.
-I abandoned the Wicked Ward keystone and focused on what's left from energy shield regeneration.
-In Uber Lab we get a 6% ES node and Void Beacon, which is a purely damage boost, so it isn't as urgent to complete it as before.
+I abandoned the Wicked Ward keystone and focused on what's left from ES regeneration.
+In Uber Lab we get a 6% ES node and Void Beacon, which is purely a damage boost, so it isn't as urgent to complete it as before.

 After some testing, I think it isn't that bad as I thought it would be.
 While you'll definitely see your ES at low values for longer than before, the build is able to deal with the content at least up to the Shaper, including him (check Gems and Links for adjustments though).
 We benefit from the changes to movement skills, minions deal more damage, and zombies can utilize reworked Fortify Support.